The philosopher Socrates is something of an enigma.

 When used effectively, Socratic questioning is a compelling technique for exploring issues, ideas, emotions, and thoughts.
 It allows misconceptions to be addressed and analyzed at a deeper level than routine questioning.

-You will need to use several types of questions, with students or clients, to engage and elicit a detailed understanding:
+You will need to use several types of questions to engage and elicit a detailed understanding.

 |Clarification||What do you mean when you say X?